 \item \textbf{Binary covariates:} For individual $i=1,\ldots,n$ and covariate $j=1,\ldots,p$, let the true latent vector element be denoted by $g_{ij}$.
 That is, $g_{ij}=v_{ik}^{(0)}$ where $k = c_j^{(0)}$.
 Each covariate was independently generated as $x_{ij} \sim \text{Bernoulli}(q_{g_{ij} 1}^{(0)})$. \end{enumerate}

 There were no responses in this study.
-Each artificial dataset was analyzed using the BaCon methodology assuming all the parameters to be unknown.
+Each artificial dataset was analyzed using the BaCon methodology assuming all parameters to be unknown.
 The accuracy of the inferred covariate-cluster allocation was evaluated by the \textit{proportion of correctly clustered covariate pairs},

-This measure is estimated as an MCMC empirical average, $\hat{\tau}$.
-A high value of $\hat{\tau}$ is indicative of high clustering accuracy.
+This measure was estimated as an MCMC empirical average, $\hat{\tau}$, with a high value indicative of high clustering accuracy.

 The second column of Table \ref{T:varkappa2} displays the percentage $\hat{\tau}$ for BaCon averaged over the 25 independent replications as cluster separation changes.
-The posterior inferences were relatively robust to the contamination levels, i.e., concordance parameter.
+The posterior inferences were found to be robust to the contamination levels, i.e., concordance parameter.
 On average, less than 34.2 pairs were incorrectly clustered out of the ${250 \choose 2}=$ 31,125 different covariate pairs, and so $\hat{\tau}$ was greater than 99.89\%.
-In every dataset, $\hat{q}$, the estimated number of clusters in the least-squares allocation was exactly equal to $Q_0$, the true number of PDP~clusters.
+Furthermore, in every dataset, $\hat{q}$, the estimated number of clusters of the least-squares allocation was exactly equal to $Q_0$, the true number of PDP~clusters.

-As a straightforward competitor to the BaCon technique, we applied the k-means algorithm to group the $p$ columns of matrix $\boldsymbol{X}$ into $Q_0$ clusters, where $Q_0$ is the true number of PDP clusters in the artificial dataset.
+As a straightforward competitor to the BaCon technique, we applied the k-means algorithm to group the $p$ columns of matrix $\boldsymbol{X}$ into the true number, $Q_0$, of PDP clusters.
 The percentage of correct allocations, averaged over the 25 independent replications, are displayed in Column~3 of Table \ref{T:varkappa2}.
-Although setting the number of k-means clusters equal to the true value gives it an unrealistic advantage, BaCon significantly outperforms the k-means algorithm with respect to clustering accuracy.
+Although setting the number of k-means clusters equal to $Q_0$ gives the k-means algorithm an unrealistic advantage, BaCon significantly outperformed it with respect to clustering accuracy.